dmkishi/Dusk2Dawn/README.md

 Minimal Arduino library for sunrise and sunset time.

 Given some basic data, such as geographic coordinates and a date, an estimate time of [*apparent* sunrise or sunset](https://www.esrl.noaa.gov/gmd/grad/solcalc/glossary.html#apparentsunrise) is returned in **minutes elapsed since midnight**.

-This is a paired down port of the [NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc/).
+**WARNING**: This is an unauthorized port of [NOAA's Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc/), hence the package will remain unlicensed. *Use at your own risk!*

 ## Installation
 ### From the Library Manager